uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/storing-passwords-securely.md

 {panel type="project"}

-# Password guessing interactive - Part 1
+# Password guessing activity - Part 1

 You can investigate hashing further with this interactive.
 It requires you to guess the passwords of users.